 We’re at the beach this week.
-My plan was to do lots of writing while we’re here, but it’s not happening because when I sit down to write, and either someone calls my name or looks over my shoulder or my mind starts going in a million different directions and I can’t seem to settle in on one topic long enough to finish it.
+My hope was to do lots of writing while we’re here, but it’s not happening.
+I sit down to write, and either someone calls my name or looks over my shoulder or my mind starts going in a million different directions, leading me to want to run for my life.
 I’m not a real writer, but it seems I have writer’s block.
-Again.
+I’m pretty shut down.
 Actually, it’s more like writer’s clusterfuck.
 Is that a thing?
 Well, if not, it is now.
-A bunch of ideas fighting to get to the front of the line, internal arguments about whether to actually put an idea on paper, and if so, HOW MUCH of it, all of it crashing into each other, ending up in a big pile of mangled crap.
+A bunch of ideas fighting to get to the front of the line, internal arguments about whether to actually put an idea on paper, and if so, HOW MUCH of it, all of it crashing into each other in my head, ending up in a big pile of mangled crap.

 So, anyway, we’ve had gorgeous weather here so far, even if extremely hot and humid the last couple of days.
 I’m not complaining because it is August, after all.
 I’m taking long walks everyday.
 Sweating, breathing, praying, mind-clearing walks.
 I’m writing epic essays in my head that will not come out on paper, not yet anyway.
 Why does that keep happening?
 Maybe I’m not supposed to be at a keyboard right now, maybe I’m supposed to be outside.
 Or maybe its because of the way people fuck each other up on the regular, and I just suck at dealing with it.
 I have no idea.

 The dunes have been built back up since we were here last.
 Lovely, sandy, grassy hills protecting the beach town I love.
 As I reached the top of the dune, I saw the mighty Atlantic Ocean at last.
 I was so grateful to feel the ocean breeze on my face, to breathe the salty and sunscreeny sweet air.
 The ocean was particularly wild yesterday, the humongous waves crashing powerfully close to shore.
 Between that and THE SHARKS, I had no intention of getting in that water.
 I’m not stupid.
 And also, I watched the video: